 Hardware Wallets Are A Key Innovation in Securing Cryptocurrencies

-Since its inception, the blockchain industry has faced a major challenge in terms of securing the cryptocurrencies.
+Since its inception, the blockchain industry has faced a major challenge in terms of securing cryptocurrencies.
 Almost all the security breaches at crypto exchanges and private hacks involved stealing cryptocurrencies that were stored in spaces connected to a network.

 Ledger Discovered Four Major Security Vulnerabilities Associated with Trezor